dennisyd/publishjockey-export/debug/standard_markdown.md

 Research shows this extended time horizon correlates with more ethical decision-making, greater environmental consciousness, and increased likelihood of engaging in work with potential long-term impact beyond immediate reward.

-## The Collective Dimension: From Individual Practice to Cultural Change
+\section*{The Collective Dimension: From Individual Practice to Cultural Change}

 While this book has primarily focused on individual attention management, the ultimate impact of these practices extends to the broader cultural landscape—potentially shifting how we collectively relate to attention, information, and meaning-making.